 On December 28, 2007, SMBC CM Ltd. authorized the creation and issuance of 300,000,000 new, nonvoting, and perpetual noncumulative preference shares in six classes (Class A to Class F) with a notional value of \$1 each with a liquidation preference of \$1 each.
 The offered securities rank senior to the ordinary shares of SMBC CM Ltd. as to payment of dividends and in liquidation.
 200,000,000 of these newly authorized preferred shares were allotted to and purchased by the Company at \$1 each.
 There is no obligation on the part of SMBC CM Ltd. to pay an annual dividend or interest on this class of share under any circumstances.
-The offered securities were redeemable on or after January 31, 2013 at the option of SMBC CM Ltd. As of December 31, 2023, there were no redemptions or dividends paid.
-Since the preferred shares do not have a readily determinable fair market value, they are within the scope of FASB ASC Topic 321, Investment-Equity Securities.
-Impairment and income recognition guidance is not applicable to this investment.
+The offered securities were redeemable on or after January 31, 2013 at the option of SMBC CM Ltd. As of December 31, 2024, there were no redemptions or dividends paid.
+Since the preferred shares do not have a readily determinable fair market value, they are within the scope of FASB ASC Topic 321, Investment-Equity Securities, and recorded at cost minus impairment.
+There was no impairment recorded on the preferred share investment as of December 31, 2024.